kostasthanos/Hand-Detection-and-Finger-Counting/README.md

 3. farthest point
 4. approximate distance to farthest point

-Then find these points plus the mid points on each frame as below
+Then find these points plus the mid points on each frame as below.

 ```python
 points = []